At long last the number of Councillors on Fylde Borough Council is to be slashed from the current 51 to just 37.

 The proposal is currently due to be decided upon at the LCC Cabinet meeting on Thursday 10th June at 2PM.

-We will be keeping a close eye on proceedings, and will keep you informed of any developments!
+We will of course be keeping a close eye on proceedings, and will keep you informed of any developments!

 The Fylde Lib Dems have started up two new social media channels within Facebook.

 First off, we now have a FaceBook Page where you can see not only messages from the National Party, but also messages from your local party on topics that you have told us that you are concerned about.
 You can check out our FaceBook page below, and if you like it, please give us a "Like"!

 Fylde Lib Dems Facebook Page

 Secondly, we have started up a Fylde Lib Dem Community Group on Facebook.
 This is a bit different from the Page described above as it is a Private Group for local members and friends of the Fylde Lib Dems who wish to virtually meet in a welcoming online environment to chat about local or national politics, raise issues that others may be interested in, or just to have a natter with likeminded people!

 Since we started only a few weeks ago it has fostered many discussions on the issues of the day, safe in the knowledge that all discussions can only be seen by members of the Group who have all themselves agreed, on entry, to conduct themselves in accordance with the code of conduct of the Liberal Democrats to ensure it is a safe place to be.
 Please consider joining us via the Link below:

 Fylde's Lib Dem spokesperson, Cllr Mark Jewell, has criticised the local MP and the government for reneging on manifesto promises made before the election in December 2019.

 Fears have been raised as government promises for post-Brexit food and environmental standards have been removed from the Agriculture Bill.